ASE A4 Steering Suspension Practice Test

 Answer D is wrong.
 Technician B is correct.

-38. The left front tire of a vehicle is feathered across its tread.
+38. A vehicle's front tires have feathered treads.
 What is the MOST likely cause of this condition?

 • A. The caster setting.